Accelerated first-order methods for convex optimization with locally Lipschitz continuous gradient: Accelerated proximal gradient methods for unconstrained convex optimization

-\begin{thm} Suppose that $\mu>0$, i.e., $f$ is strongly convex on $\dom(P)$.
-Let $\epsilon$, $M$, $\delta$, $\alpha_0$ and $\gamma_0$ be the input parameters of Algorithm~\ref{alg-acc-term}, and let $r_0$ and $L_\chS$ be given in \eqref{def-S} and Lemma \ref{F-Lipschitz}, respectively.
 Then Algorithm~\ref{alg-acc-term} terminates and outputs an $\epsilon$-residual solution of problem \eqref{unc-prob} in at most $T$ iterations.
-Moreover, the total number of evaluations of $\nabla f$ and proximal operator of $P$ performed in Algorithm~\ref{alg-acc-term} is no more than $\bar N$, respectively, where
+Moreover, the total number of evaluations of $\nabla f$ and proximal operator of $P$ performed in Algorithm~\ref{alg-acc-term} is no more than $\bar N$, respectively. \end{thm}